code4hk/hk-news-scrapper/README.md

-NewsdiffHK
+hk-news-scrapper
 ==========

-This is the backend of Newsdiff HK.
-The frontend lives [here](https://github.com/code4hk/Newsdiff-Frontend).

-Inspired by and modified from similar projects in [Taiwan](https://github.com/ronnywang/newsdiff) and [US](https://github.com/ecprice/newsdiffs).
+A scrapper of Hong Kong news.
+It is a spin-off from [the backend of NewsDiff HK](https://github.com/code4hk/Newsdiff-Backend).

 Dev Environment Setup
 ---------------------